guidesmiths/chapter-devops/pocs/AwsProton/README.md

     --subdirectory "service-templates/apprunner-svc"
 ```

 The only way to create _template versions_ is to upload them to an `s3` bucket.
-First step would be to compress the template _major versions_ folder and upload the `tar.gz` file.
+First step would be to compress the template _major versions_ folder and upload the `.tar.gz` file.

 ```bash
 tar czvf /tmp/apprunner-service-template.tar.gz --directory service-templates/apprunner-svc .